 Several variants probe whether you can defend decisions pragmatically:

-- Tell me about choosing a technically inferior solution for business reasons: Tests whether you prioritize shipping value over architectural purity
+- Tell me about choosing a technically inferior solution for business reasons: Tests whether you prioritize shipping value over architectural purity.

-- How do you balance technical debt against feature velocity: Evaluates your judgment about when to slow down and when to accumulate intentional debt
+- How do you balance technical debt against feature velocity?
+Evaluates your judgment about when to slow down and when to accumulate intentional debt.

-- Describe an architecture that needed rework and what would you change: Probes your ability to learn from mistakes and own imperfect decisions
+- Describe an architecture that needed rework and what you would change: Probes your ability to learn from mistakes and own imperfect decisions.

 Engineers fail by narrating only their solution without articulating rejected alternatives.
 That's a major red flag signaling shallow thinking.
 Interviewers assume you picked the first viable option without exploring trade-offs.